alexlwn123/Chesscup-hack/README.md

 # Chesscup-hack
 Scrape puzzle answers from browser state.
+Solver bot using browser automation via Selenium.

 Currently hold the All-Time #1 position in all modes: 3-minute, 5-minute, and survival mode